Camp Fire (2018): Fire Victim Trust

 Claims for wildfire victims include real estate and personal property, personal income loss, business loss, wrongful death, personal injury, emotional distress, zone of danger, and nuisance claims.
-Wildfire victims will be paid in cash, funded partly from the cash portion of the settlement, and partly from 478 million shares of PG&E stock that will be liquidated into cash on a schedule and at a price that is not yet determined.
+Victims were paid in cash, funded partly from the cash portion of the settlement, and partly from 478 million shares of PG&E stock that will be liquidated into cash on a schedule and at a price that was not determined as of 2020.
 Starting November 23, 2020, the FVT began issuing Preliminary Payments up to $25,000 for those with significant losses.
 There were 71,394 wildfire victims who filed claims by the deadline of February 26, 2021.
 Starting March 15, 2021, the FVT began issuing the first installment of Pro Rata Payments (partial payments) to eligible claimants.
-This first installment was 30 percent of the Approved Claim Amount for their damages, because the total amount of money available to the FVT is unknown.
+This first installment was 30 percent of the Approved Claim Amount for their damages, because the total amount of money available to the FVT was unknown.
 Starting February 15, 2022, the FVT began issuing payments with a Pro Rata of 45 percent, meaning that those that had already received a payment would get a supplemental payment, and payments made after February 15, 2022, would be at 45 percent.
 As of September 30, 2022, there were 244,292 distinct claims that had been filed, and the FVT had distributed $5.08 billion to 49,301 wildfire victims.